Near Brantford in Brant County, Ontario — Central Canada

 Erected 1984 by Historic Sites and Monument Board of Canada/Commission de lieux et monuments historique du Canada.

 Location.
 43° 7.47′ N, 80° 14.103′ W. Marker is near Brantford, Ontario, in Brant County.
-Marker can be reached from Mohawk Street just from Morrison Road, on the left when traveling west.
+Marker can be reached from Mohawk Street close to Morrison Road, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 301 Mohawk Street, Brantford, Ontario N3S 2X2, Canada.
+Touch for directions.

 More about this marker.
 This marker is locate at the kiosk in front of the Chapel of the Mohawks.

 Credits.
-This page was last revised on September 10, 2018.
-This page originally submitted on May 26, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 307 times since then and 27 times this year.
-Photos: 1, 2, 3. submitted on May 26, 2015, by Barry Swackhamer of San Jose, California.
+This page was last revised on October 21, 2020.
+It was originally submitted on May 26, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 365 times since then and 16 times this year.
+Photos: 1, 2, 3. submitted on May 26, 2015, by Barry Swackhamer of Brentwood, California.
 4. submitted on June 3, 2015. • Andrew Ruppenstein was the editor who published this page.